reposense/RepoSense/docs/dg/report.md

 `v_summary`, `v_authorship`, `v_zoom`, `v_segment` and `v_ramp` are components which will be embedded into report and will render the corresponding content based on the data passed into it from the main `window.app`.

 ### Loading of report information
 The main Vue object depends on the `summary.json` data to determine the right `commits.json` files to load into memory.
-This is handled by `api.js` which loads the relevant file information from the network files if it is available, otherwise a report archive, `archive.zip`, have to be used.
+This is handled by `api.js` which loads the relevant file information from the network files if it is available, otherwise a report archive, `archive.zip`, has to be used.

 Once the relevant `commit.json` files are loaded, all the repo information will be passed into `v_summary` to be loaded in the summary view as the relevant ramp charts.